gillyspy/jkuery/upgrade/readme.md

 * put all their css in one spot
 * have separate js either in specific portals (allowing for more complexity if they want it) OR  have js just in the root (good for specific, simpler sripts but less flexible).
-10. There is a data access component coming in version 2.0.
-For now you might see a database object called JSDD.JSON.
-You can access it via ticket rules only for now.
-But that's irrelevant for now
+* then load images and css via JS (e.g. jQuery.load('')  or insert HTML into DOM)
+10. There is a data access component.

 How to disable jkuery:
 =======================